joetanx/joetanx.github.io/prep.md

 ### 3.4.
 Action

-- Extension development
+- Extension development - logical development flow
+  - Research Kubernetes authentication mechanisms: token-based and certificate-based
-  - Dissected Teleport to figure out how they did it
+  - Dissected Teleport to figure out how they did it - reduced development time needed compared to building from scratch
   - Self-learned C# so that the logic can be implemented on CyberArk
   - Wrote Kubernetes extensions for access credential management and session management - **published on GitHub**
 - Stakeholder management